-'Vietnam at a Glance' is rated as a physical level 1 tour.
+'Vietnam Highlights' is rated as a physical level 1 tour.
 A reasonable level of fitness is required but it's more about spending time on your feet rather than covering large distances.
 You'll be getting on and off coaches, walking around the sights and climbing some steps.

-- There will be sightseeing on foot for both short and extended periods of time - Throughout the tour you will be required to get on and off varying sizes of boats without assistance
+- On several days there will be sightseeing on foot for extended periods of time. - You will be required to get on and off varying sizes of boats throughout the trip often without assistance.

-Of course, our National Escorts and Local Guides will always endeavour to provide the highest level of service and assistance; however, they cannot be expected to cater for customers who are unfit to complete the itinerary.
+Of course, our National Escorts and local guides will always endeavour to provide the highest level of service and assistance; however, they cannot be expected to cater for customers who are unfit to complete the itinerary.